Notices

 o Many Somerville city parks have water features that run from 8 a.m. to 8 p.m.
 The water sprays are on timers and stop for 20 minutes between cycles.

-o All splash pads are currently open for 2025 with the exception of Conway Park and Dickerson Playground.
+o All splash pads are currently open for 2025.

-o Water feature information is available in multiple languages under the “Stay Cool Outside” section of the City’s Keep Cool webpage at somervillema.gov/keepcool.
+o Water feature information is available under the “Stay Cool Outside” section of the City’s Keep Cool webpage at somervillema.gov/keepcool.

 • Outdoor Pools

-o For more info on Somerville and area pools, visit somervillema.gov/pools.
+o For more information on Somerville and area pools, visit somervillema.gov/pools.

-o Dilboy Pool’s regular hours are daily 11 a.m. - 7 p.m. for the public.
-Early morning lap swim time is Monday, Wednesday, and Friday from 9 a.m. to 11 a.m.
+o Dilboy Pool’s regular hours are daily 11 a.m. to 7 p.m. for the public.
+Early morning lap swim time is Monday, Wednesday, and Friday 9 a.m. to 11 a.m.
 More information at somervillema.myrec.com.

-o Latta Brothers Memorial Pool at Foss Park is open daily 11:15 a.m. - 6:45 p.m.
+o Latta Brothers Memorial Pool at Foss Park is open daily 11:15 a.m. to 6:45 p.m.
 More information at mass.gov/swimming.

-o Spray decks are also open at each pool 8 a.m. - 8 p.m.
+o Spray deck at Latta is open daily 8 a.m. to 8 p.m.

 o Admission to both pools is free.